CultivateHQ/ukstaffhandbook/README.md

 # Jekyll

-It is a vanilla Jekyll site.
+It is a vanilla [Jekyll site](http://jekyllrb.com).
 Sections are posts.

 # Deployment

+Deployed to [https://neoukstaffhandbook.herokuapp.com/2013/11/29/introduction.html](https://neoukstaffhandbook.herokuapp.com/2013/11/29/introduction.html).
+It is a standard Heroku deploy.

 # Changes